yosemitebandit/vebsite/content/notes/golang-first-bits.md

 * a common mistake: using `b.N` values in the benchmarked function: these just control the number of loops

 * on privacy: if the first letter of a struct or variable is capitalized, it is visible outside the struct
-* and some interesting gotchas with compiler optimization;
-but I don't think my vanilla code fell into this trap..
+* and some interesting gotchas with compiler optimization -- but I don't think my vanilla code fell into this trap..
 * then I memoized with `var m map[int]int` which panicked with "runtime error: assignment to entry in nil map"
 * but it works with `var m = make(map[int]int)`